CEA-608

 In depth

 CEA-608 (also called Line 21 captions) is the closed-caption standard developed for analog NTSC television in the 1980s.
-It encodes captions in line 21 of the vertical blanking interval.
-Modern usage: CEA-608 lives on as an embedded text track inside MP4, MXF, and MPEG-TS broadcast deliverables.
-Most US broadcast networks still require CEA-608 / 708 captions on submitted content.
+It encodes caption data in line 21 of the vertical blanking interval — a technique that predates digital broadcasting.
+Modern usage: CEA-608 lives on as an embedded sidecar track inside MP4, MXF, and MPEG-TS broadcast deliverables.
+Most US broadcast networks (ABC, NBC, CBS, FOX) and cable operators still require CEA-608 and CEA-708 caption tracks on all submitted programming.
+CEA-708 is the digital successor and nearly all modern deliverable specs include both.

 When to use it

-Use CEA-608 when delivering to US broadcast TV.
-For streaming, web, and social, prefer SRT/VTT/ASS — CEA-608's character set and styling are decades behind modern formats.
+Use CEA-608 when delivering to US broadcast TV or cable operators — it's required by FCC mandate for all broadcasters.
+For streaming, web, social, and OTT, prefer SRT, VTT, or IMSC/TTML — CEA-608's character set, styling, and positioning are too limited for modern workflows.

 Frequently asked